Choosing Soil for Bonsai Trees

 - Kaizen Bonsai Shohin Bonsai Soil Mix

 Before we can decide what soil to plant our bonsai tree into it’s important to know exactly what our tree needs from that soil to support itself and grow happily for the immediate future.
-The following gets a bit complicated but once you get these basics under your belt choosing soil for bonsai cultivation will be very simple.
+The following gets a bit complicated but once you get the basics under your belt, choosing soil for bonsai cultivation will be very simple.